wiser1201/ToyCar-RC/README.md

 Almost all software is divided into two layers: driver and application.

-- **Driver.** Low level code related to registers access, peripheral configuration, peripheral initialization.
+- **Driver.** Low level code related to register access, peripheral configuration, peripheral initialization.
-- **Application.** Code, that's not related or not only related to registers access.
+- **Application.** Code, that's not related or not only related to register access.
 Software that built on top of the drivers, and corresponds to one specific use.

 Some modules (such as simple PWM or timer modules) are too small to justify a strict driver/application separation.
 In these cases, the functionality is implemented in a single combined module to keep the code clean and avoid unnecessary fragmentation.

-### Digram
+### Diagram

 <img src="./img/diag.png" alt="IMG_diag"  />